Having a toddler and a baby is no joke.

 Girl, I’ve been there.
 Several times, in fact.

 I gave birth to my second child when my oldest was just 14 months old.
 And then, before I knew it, I had 4 kids 4 and under.
 While still teaching college classes in the evenings

 I know just how crazy it can feel with a baby and a toddler.
 But I’ve found that one of the best ways to get organized and have happy kids is to establish a schedule and routine that works for you, your baby, and your toddler.

 That’s what this post is all about: providing a sample stay-at-home mom schedule for a toddler and a baby AND helping you adapt it to create your own schedule that works for you.

-And best of all, there’s a free printable you can download that has both the sample toddler and baby schedule as well as a blank daily schedule template that you can fill out to meet your individual needs.
+And best of all, there’s a free printable you can download that has both the sample toddler and baby schedule as well as a customizable daily schedule template that you can fill out to meet your individual needs.